 For an ethics of self-cultivation it is not enough to demystify our current form of subjectivity and show it to be open to change, though this is a prerequisite to the formation of a non-subjugated self.
 We also need to experiment with new forms of selfhood, to cultivate new selves.
 This is where we see in Foucault a celebration of creativity and, as O’Leary notes, a connection with Nietzsche who advocates the need for experiment (O’Leary 2002: 173).
 Nietzsche celebrates “great health, that superfluity which grants the free spirit the dangerous privilege of living experimentally and of being allowed to offer itself to adventure: the master’s privilege of the free spirit!”
 (Nietzsche 1996: 8) Creating ourselves according to goals that are our own rather than in line with the idea of the subject imposed on us, requires self-mastery but also the willingness to experiment with new types of selfhood.

 O’leary suggests that this process of creation is ongoing.
-Given Foucault’s concern for freedom the formation of alternative subjectivities is a task that is never done (O’Leary 2002: 127, 133, 170).
+Given Foucault’s concern for freedom, the formation of alternative subjectivities is a task that is never done (O’Leary 2002: 127, 133, 170).
 This is echoed in Nietzsche’s claim that while we cannot do without horizons, and “A living thing can be healthy, strong and fruitful only within a horizon.”
 (Nietzsche 1997: 63).
-T[hese boundaries must be mutable, “for humans alone among the animals there are no eternal horizons and perspectives.”
+These boundaries must be mutable, “for humans alone among the animals there are no eternal horizons and perspectives.”
 (Nietzsche 2001: 128) An aim of non-subjugation or novelty is not sufficient to provide us with the horizons of value and meaning that we need to situate ourselves as subjects.
 We must provide our own individual experiments of self-cultivation with more concrete aims.
 But the awareness that these horizons can be redrawn, and an understanding of how to redraw them, is what, for Foucault, allows us to become masters of ourselves and be freed from the relations of subjugation that permeated our very subjectivity.
 There cannot be a single Foucauldian practice of self-cultivation.
 Different practices will need to be developed in line with the many different concrete aims that can be explored.
 But self-awareness, including an awareness of how the self has developed and is situated within power relations, must always be part of these practices to support Foucault’s goal of non-subjugation.